getify/You-Dont-Know-JS/scope-closures/apB.md

 speed();      // "slow"
 ```

-The corner case of passing in no values to `toggle(..)` is trivial an unimportant, but it makes most sense for that toggler instance to just always return `undefined`.
+The corner case of passing in no values to `toggle(..)` is not important; such a toggler instance can just always return `undefined`.

 ## Closure (PART 3)